Arrochar

 The nearest public toilets, shops and cafés are in Arrochar village on the other side of the loch.

-There are two council run car parks on the south side of the A83 as it curves around the head of Loch Long near Arrochar village.
+There are two privately run car parks on the south side of the A83 as it curves around the head of Loch Long near Arrochar village.
 The one to the west provides easier access to the wood, although both car parks are connected by a footpath which stays away from the main road.

 G83 7AP is the nearest postcode.